 Three historical lands, which make up the present Czech Republic (Bohemia, Moravia, and part of Silesia) were a part of the multinational Central European empire – the Austro-Hungarian Empire.

 On October 28, 1918, the National Committee passed its first law, the law on the establishment of the Independent State of Czechoslovakia.
-On gaining independence from the Austria-Hungary, the people cheered and celebrated independence on the streets of cities and small towns.
+On gaining independence from Austria-Hungary, the people cheered and celebrated independence on the streets of cities and small towns.

 Also Read: Azerbaijan Independence Day History & Celebrations